BELUGA WHALES EXPEDITION

 THE AURORA BOREALIS

 If you are not too exhausted from the days events.
-When they skies are clear, we will spend a few evenings seeking out the Northern lights.
+When they skies are clear, and auroras are forecasted, we will spend a few evenings seeking out the Northern lights.
 During this time of year, the 'Aurora borealis' streak across the sky appearing in many forms; from patches or scattered clouds of light to streamers, arcs, rippling curtains or shooting rays that light up the sky with an eerie glow.
-They are spectacular here, especially when we drive away from town.
+They are spectacular here, especially when we drive away from the light pollution from town.

 YOUR NEXT MOVE...

 Let us know you're interested in joining us.